derivia/study-notes/notes/PERSONAL-NOTES.md

 ### OWASP TOP 10 vulnerabilities

 - Open Web Application Security Project (OWASP) is a an organization dedicated to web applications security.
     - They have a yearly report, which is OWASP TOP 10, that outlines the 10 most critical vulnerabilities.

-#### Vulnerabilities

 - XSS
     - Cross-site scripting is when an attacker injects malicious scripts to be executed by other browsers.